student369/holberton-system_engineering-devops/0x00-shell_basics/README.md

 List the files detailed including the hidden files and numerical formal.

 ## mkdir /tmp/holberton
-Commant to create a directory called holberton in a tmp directory.
+Command to create a directory called holberton in a tmp directory.

+## mv /tmp/betty /tmp/holberton
+Command to move a betty file to the holberton directory